Julia Kohnen Griffey

-Julia Kohnen Griffey (née Kohnen, born July 29, 1992) is an American professional marathon runner who trains with HOKA's NAZ Elite team.
+Julia Kohnen Griffey (née Kohnen, born July 29, 1992) is an American professional marathon runner who trained with HOKA's NAZ Elite team from 2020 to 2022.

 College career

 Kohnen Griffey attended high school at Incarnate Word Academy, an all-girls private school in Missouri, where she played soccer and basketball.
 She also played on a club soccer team.

 She went on to study business at University of Southern Indiana in Evansville, Indiana, where she played soccer for the Screaming Eagles.
 She transitioned to running cross country and track and field in 2014.

 As a senior, she finished 11th at the 2014 NCAA Women's Division II Cross Country Championship in Louisville, Kentucky.

 In the fall, she ran to an 8th-place finish in the 2015 indoor championship in the 5,000 meters in a time of 17:04.
 Her college career finished in Allendale, Michigan at the Outdoor Track and Field National Championships for DII schools where she took 5th in the 5,000 in 16:47.61 (a Screaming Eagles record) and then dueled with Amy Cymerman of Grand Valley State Lakers in the 10,000.
 Kohnen finished second in 34:45, setting the Screaming Eagles record time for the distance.

 She graduated with an MBA in 2015.